Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Impact of intangible assets on financial statements

-Intangible assets are amortized over their useful life, which gradually reduces their book value and impacts the company's financial results.
-For example, a patent amortized over 10 years will see its value decrease each year on the financial statements.
+Intangible assets are depreciated over their useful lives, which gradually reduces their carrying value and impacts the company's financial results.
+For example, a patent depreciated over 10 years will see its value decrease each year on the financial statements.

-If the value of intangible assets decreases significantly, an impairment loss may be recorded, which reduces the value of the assets on the balance sheet and impacts financial results.
+If the value of intangible assets decreases significantly, an impairment charge may be recorded, which reduces the value of the assets on the balance sheet and impacts financial results.

 Role of due diligence in the valuation of intangible assets